Chemical castration: United Kingdom

+"Medical Management of Problematic Sexual Arousal" (MMPSA), a joint program of HM Prison and Probation Service (HMPPS) and NHS England began in a limited number of prisons in England and Wales in 2009.
+The development of the program through 2025 in England and Wales was described in full in a paper published in the journal Criminal Behaviour and Mental Health.
+The participants in MMPSA included three groups: non-medicated individuals, individuals provided with anti-androgen drugs, and individuals provided selective serotonin reuptake inhibitor antidepressant drugs.
+Comparisons of the three groups using the Sexual Compulsivity Scale (SCS) found greater that "over a 3‐month period, mean scores on the SCS dropped by 29.5% for men prescribed anti‐androgens and by 31.4% for those taking SSRIs, whereas no significant change was observed in the non‐medicated comparison group."

+In 2025, justice secretary Shabana Mahmood received international attention for announcing that chemical castration would roll out regionally across Britain as a pilot with voluntary participants, and that she was "exploring" if it could be made mandatory.
+These statements were followed by the 2025 British cabinet reshuffle in which Mahmood was appointed Home Secretary.
+Later that year, successor justice secretary David Lammy deposited documentation of research and conclusions about the MMPSA program.
+The document explicitly disclaimed any connection of the program to chemical castration.
+Lammy and the Ministry of Justice subsequently made a press release announcing that more sex offenders would be offered "chemical suppressants" (including both SSRIs and anti-androgens) to lower libido, but the press release made no mention of chemical castration.

+The case of Alan Turing

 In the United Kingdom, computer scientist Alan Turing, famous for his contributions to mathematics and computer science, pleaded guilty in 1952 to a charge of gross indecency for engaging in homosexual acts and accepted chemical castration as a term of his probation, thus avoiding imprisonment.
 At the time, homosexual acts between males were illegal and homosexual orientation was widely considered to be a mental illness that could be treated with chemical castration.
 Turing experienced side effects such as gynecomastia (breast enlargement) and bloating of the physique.
 He died two years later, with the inquest returning a verdict of suicide.
 In 2009 British Prime Minister Gordon Brown issued a public apology for the "appalling" treatment of Turing after an online petition gained 30,000 signatures and international recognition.
 He was given a posthumous Royal Pardon in December 2013.